torresp222/3DProjectPrototypeGame/README.md

 1. Clone this repository.
 2. Open in Unity (2022.3 LTS or newer).
 3. Download the free assets from the Unity Asset Store (see Credits).
+4. To get the rid of pink materials for the main character - Window-> Rendering -> Rendering Pipeline Converter -> Tick Material Upgrade -> Initialize And Convert.
+(In MainGame Scene)
+5. To get the rid of pink materials for the environment meshes, Open `PT_Nature_Free_URP_12` inside the package of Polytope Studio (Assests/Polytope Studio/URP/PT_Nature_Free_URP_12) to get the material to URP.
+(In MainGame Scene)
-4. Open the scene `MainMenu` and hit Play.
+6. Open the scene `MainMenu` and hit Play.

 ---